cja364 | undergraduate

 This course explores the basic core knowledge of constitutional criminal procedure.
 Emphasis is placed on the Fourth, Fifth, and Sixth Amendments, searches and seizures, interrogations and confessions, identifications, and pretrial and trial processes.
 In addition, the United States Constitution, as interpreted by the U.S. Supreme Court, is examined along with philosophical policy considerations.
 Application of core knowledge is developed through simulation exercises and examination of homeland security issues.

-Describe the selection of a fair and unbiased jury.
+- Describe the selection of a fair and unbiased jury.

-Describe the steps in a jury trial.
+- Describe the steps in a jury trial.

 Interrogation and Identification

-Distinguish Fifth and Sixth Amendment rights during interrogation and identification procedures.
+- Distinguish Fifth and Sixth Amendment rights during interrogation and identification procedures.

-Describe the concept of self-incrimination.
+- Describe the concept of self-incrimination.

 The Fourth Amendment and the Exclusionary Rule

-Identify alternative remedies to the exclusionary rule.
+- Identify exceptions to the exclusionary rule.

-Identify exceptions to the exclusionary rule.
+- Identify alternative remedies to the exclusionary rule.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.